mtakala/simracing_wireless_buttons/README.md

 # simracing_wireless_buttons
 Implementation of wireless buttons for a simracing wheel using two HC-05 bluetooth modules and two Teensy microcontrollers.

 BOM: Buttons, paddle shifters, wires, soldering iron and solder.
-Something to attatch the buttons to.
+Something to attach the buttons to.
 Battery connector.
 Two leds with suitable series resistors and two resistors to get battery voltage monitoring voltage divider circuit working.
 One 1S Lithium-Polymer battery is required to power up the system at the wheel.